Bourges: Geography

 Bourges sits at the river junction where the Auron flows into the Yèvre.
 The disused Canal de Berry follows alongside the course of the Auron through Bourges.

 Climate

 Bourges, located in the center of France, away from the Atlantic Ocean, features a typical degraded oceanic climate (Köppen: Cfb), characterized by colder, drier winters and warmer, wetter summers than the oceanic climate.

+Industry

+In 2025, one-sixth of the population worked in the defense industry, primarily in manufacturing arms.
+Notable local employers include KNDS France and MBDA.